 Upper Pictograph Cave is a window to the past.
 Painted on its walls are pictographs -- a type of rock art -- depicting people, animals, and abstract images.
 What is this art?
 Who painted these pictures and what do they mean?

-The pictographs at Upper Pictograph Cave are believed to have been painted by the Fremont Indians, a farming and hunting group that lived in the Snake Valley from about 1000 to 1300 A.D.
+The pictographs at Upper Pictograph Cave are believed to have been painted by the Fremont Indians, a farming and hunting group that lived in the Snake Valley from about 1000 to 1300 B.C.E.
 The Fremont built several villages, including one near present-day Baker, Nevada, called Baker Village.
-What little is known about this culture has been deduced from artifacts and rock art found in their villages and throughout the region.
+What little is known about this culture is based off of what we've learned from the artifacts and rock art found in their villages and throughout the region.

-The Fremont created rock art images by cutting into rock surfaces (petroglyphs), and by painting images, usually onto rock (pictographs).
+The Fremont created rock art images by cutting into rock surfaces - which creates what we call "petroglyphs" - and by painting images, usually onto rock, creating what we call "pictographs".
 Rock was probably chosen as a medium because of its durability, and because of the protection rock shelters provide from the weather.
 The paint the Fremont used had to be durable.
 Like paint made today, it had three main ingredients that made it long-lasting.

 First, a pigment, usually inorganic, gave the paint color.
 One common pigment was the mineral hematite, which creates a red color.
 Next, a binder was added to hold the pigment particles together and to hold the paint onto the rock surface.
 Some examples of binder ingredients include blood, egg, seed oils, plants resins and juices, milk, and honey.
 The third ingredient of the paint was a medium, or a fluid, that made the paint liquid and suitable for application.
 Examples include plant juices, water, animal oils, and urine.